Spike McRoy

-Early years and education
+Early life

 McRoy was born and raised in Huntsville, Alabama.
 He got his nickname Spike from his great uncle, a Ty Cobb fan, who sent McRoy a miniature Detroit Tigers uniform when he was born.
 Cobb was known for his aggressive base running – often "spiking" opposing infielders as he rounded the bases.
 McRoy graduated from Virgil I. Grissom High School in 1986.

+Amateur career

 He attended the University of Alabama graduating with a bachelor's degree in corporate finance in 1991.
 He was on the Alabama Crimson Tide golf team while there.
-He turned professional after graduating.

 Professional career

-McRoy has split his playing time between the PGA Tour and Buy.com/Nationwide Tour relatively equally throughout his career, and has just over a half-dozen top-10 finishes in each venue.
-He was the top money winner on the Buy.com Tour in 2000 with $300,638 in earnings, and victories at the Buy.com Dakota Dunes Open and the Buy.com Tour Championship.
+McRoy turned professional after graduating from the University of Alabama.
+McRoy has split his playing time between the PGA Tour and the tour's developmental tour relatively equally throughout his career, and has just over a half-dozen top-10 finishes in each tour.
+He was the top money winner on the Buy.com Tour in 2000 with $300,638 in earnings with victories at the Buy.com Dakota Dunes Open and the Buy.com Tour Championship.
 In 2002, he captured his first win in a PGA Tour event at the B.C.
 Open.
 McRoy last played a full PGA Tour season in 2005 and continues to compete occasionally on the PGA Tour and Web.com Tour.

-Outside golf
+McRoy was inducted into the Huntsville-Madison County Athletic Hall of Fame in 2009.

+Personal life

 McRoy is married with three children and lives in Huntsville.
-He was inducted into the Huntsville-Madison County Athletic Hall of Fame in 2009.